 A 61-year-old Filipina was shoved against her car in an unprovoked alleged racist attack outside of a supermarket in Vancouver, Canada.

-What happened: The incident occurred outside the 88 Supermarket on Victoria Drive on August 15 when the victim, who identified herself only as MaryLou, was loading her groceries into her car, according to Global News.
+The incident occurred outside the 88 Supermarket on Victoria Drive on August 15 when the victim, who identified herself only as MaryLou, was loading her groceries into her car, according to Global News

 - A surveillance camera captured the moment when a White woman was walking on the sidewalk when she suddenly pushed MaryLou into her car with no provocation.